Blog Product ManagementUse Case vs User Story: 6 Key Differences (+ Examples)

 • When documenting system behavior: listing out how the system responds under various conditions, including handling errors and alternative paths.

-• When creating technical documentation: when creating technical documentation for QA and development teams that need to clearly understand the interaction flows and edge cases.
+• When creating technical documentation: when creating detailed documentation for QA and development teams that need to clearly understand the interaction flows and edge cases.

 Before writing either, collect user feedback first